 5.2 Right-click on Start and Click Run.
 Type powershell and hit ENTER:

-5.3 Copy all the edited code from Notepad, then Right-click only in the Powershell window to paste the code and press ENTER:
+5.3 Right-click only in the Powershell window to paste the code and press ENTER:

 NOTE: This will show you a list of Tasks that occurred within the same minute as the wake event.
-You should most often see only 1 Task.
+You should most often see only a few Tasks.

 5.4 Read the TaskPath and TaskName for the responsible Task(s):